mukhqmed/Assignment2_SDP/README.md

 ### Observer Pattern

 Real-time updates are achieved using the **Observer pattern**.
-The 'Manager' and 'Receptionist' are notified instantly when a service is done, enabling quick actions or immediate sharing of information.
+The `Manager` and `Receptionist` are notified instantly when a service is done, enabling quick actions or immediate sharing of information.

 ### Adapter Pattern

-The **Adapter pattern** is used to make non-standard services, such as 'Manicure', fit the standard `ServiceStrategy` interface.
+The **Adapter pattern** is used to make non-standard services, such as `Manicure`, fit the standard `ServiceStrategy` interface.
 This guarantees a uniform interface for all services and ensures easy integration.

 ## Conclusion